 For many, choosing a real Christmas tree from a tree farm is the event that kicks off the Christmas season.
 Selecting a live tree is a fun activity for the family, and you get to enjoy the fresh pine scent throughout the holiday season.

 There are some downsides, however.
 Eventually, the live tree will dry out and become a fire hazard.
 It will also experience needle loss, which is not particularly fun to clean up.
 Position your tree away from heat sources such as fireplaces, radiators and other heaters.
 Make sure your cut tree always has plenty of fresh water.

-Opinions vary when it comes to the usefulness of an aspirin tablet in your Christmas tree's water.
+Opinions vary when it comes to the usefulness of additives such as an aspirin tablet in your Christmas tree's water.
 Some swear that it keeps it fresher longer, but Christmas tree experts at the National Christmas Tree Association state that there is no evidence supporting this notion.
+In fact, they advise against adding aspirin, bleach and fertilizers to your cut Christmas tree water.
 They do, however, offer other tips for keeping your Christmas tree fresh.